Lake to Lake Route Construction

-The Lake-to-Lake Route is a 6.7 km protected bike lane through the centre of the city intended to make cycling convenient and safe for residents of all ages and abilities.
-The route was identified following a two-year consultation process.
-Currently, 3.8 km of the route is complete and 650 metres will be completed in 2023 as part of the Point Intersection project.
-The final section is planned to commence later in 2023 and is subject to budget approval.
+The Lake to Lake Route is a protected bike lane stretching approximately 6 km through the centre of the city, intended to make cycling convenient and safe for residents of all ages and abilities.
+The route was identified following a two-year consultation process and, once completed this summer, will be the spine in the City’s cycling network.
+It's a key part of the City’s shift to a complete transportation system that supports all modes of transportation and helps meet environmental objectives.

 Watch for these Changes along the Route